 - Log into your VPN account: Log in with your username and password.

-- Find and connect to your preferred server: VPN servers let you change your location settings.
+- Find and connect to your preferred server: VPN servers let you change your virtual location.
 To watch the Tour de France, a French server is the best option for ensuring a smooth experience.

-- Log in to your preferred streaming platform: In the U.S. the race is on Peacock; while in the UK, it’s streaming for free on ITV and S4C in Wales.
-There are various options for other regions worldwide.
+- Log in to your preferred streaming platform: In the U.S., the race is on Peacock.
+In the U.K., it’s available through TNT Sports/HBO Max, with free coverage also available on S4C in Wales.

 The best VPNs to watch the Tour de France